saciestudio/courses-intro-portfolio-analysis/scripts/chapter2_script.md

 ***

-# Video 3: Downside risk; skewness, kurtosis and value-at-risk
+# Video 3: The non-normality of the return distribution

 Don't forget: the return that we observed is only one of the possible outcomes.
 We could have had a higher of lower return, just by chance.
 This is also the reason why sellers of investment products always put the warning that "past performance is not a predictor of future results".